 - f.
-Ensure that there is a maximum 24-hour drain-down for any attenuation systems basis/soak pits for 1% AEP events; - g.
-That there are no Avoid direct discharges from the development area into Lake Hayes (other than overland flow in extreme weather events); - h.
-That runoff from all roads is mManaged road runoff through appropriate treatment device(s); - i.
-Stormwater devices must be eConstructed stormwater devices to capture, treat and discharge runoff formfrom the catchment of the device.
+Ensure that there is a maximum 24-hour drain-down for any attenuation systems basis/soak pits for 1% AEP events; - Avoid direct discharges from the development area into Lake Hayes(other than overland flow in extreme weather events); - h.
+Manage road runoff through appropriate treatmentdevice(s); - Construct stormwater devices to capture, treat anddischarge runoff from the catchment of the device.